The Ultimate Aussie Ice Block Turned Into a Boozy, Tropical Slushie

 Instructions

-- Remove the Frosty Fruit ice blocks from their packaging and let them sit at room temperature for a few minutes to soften slightly.
-This will make it easier to to remove from their sticks.
+- Remove the Frosty Fruit ice blocks from their packaging and let them sit at room temperature for a few minutes to soften slightly (this will make it easier to to remove from their sticks).

-- Secure the lid on the blender and blend until all the ingredients are smooth and well combined.
+- Remove Frosty Fruits from their sticks, place into a high speed blender along with the vodka, soft drink and ice cubes.
+Secure the lid on the blender and blend until all ingredients are smooth.
 You should have a slushy, icy consistency.

 - Add the passionfruit pulp and stir into the cocktail mixture with a spoon.

 - Pour the mixture between 2 chilled glasses.
 If you want to take it up a notch, garnish your cocktail with a fresh passionfruit half and a sprig of mint.
 It adds a beautiful touch and a hint of freshness to your drink.
-Enjoy 🙂
+Enjoy 😉

 Notes

-We use Australian metric measurements.
-1 teaspoon = 5ml, 1 tablespoon = 20ml and 1 cup = 250ml.
+Measurements: We use Australian tablespoons and cups: 1 teaspoon = 5 ml, 1 tablespoon = 20 ml & 1 cup = 250 ml.

 I tried Absolute Grapefruit vodka and it naturally tastes similar to Frosty Fruits.
 I’m not huge on sweet drinks so I was thinking to try this with Soda water and the Grapefruit Absolute rather than the Pasito.
 The mixed Frosty Fruit and passionfruit pulp should be enough sweetness for me, maybe even a little tart, but i’d like that.